Updated For Kodi 18!

 How To Add Movies To Your Library

 Kodi uses the same general process to add Movies, Music, or Pictures to your media library.
-There are differences, of course, but the three processes will all start out the same.
+There are differences, of course, but the three processes all start the same.

 Start by scrolling down to Movies on the menu.
 Once you’re there, click the button that says Enter Files Section.
 If you don’t have anything in your library, it will take you directly to the screen below.

 If you know the path of your media server, you can take a shortcut and enter it directly in the box here.
-I’m going to assume you don’t have that memorized or even written down someplace safe.
-In that case, you’ll need to Browse for it.
+I’m going to assume you don’t have that memorized, though, and in that case, you’ll need to Browse for it.

 Depending on how your media server is set up, you’ll have a couple of different options here.

-Kodi doesn’t care if you’ve got your media files on your Windows PC that you’re networking to, a dedicated Network Accessible Storage (NAS) device, or simply an external hard drive that has one folder with hundreds of movies on it.
+Kodi doesn’t care if you’ve got your media files on a Windows PC on your network, a dedicated Network Accessible Storage (NAS) device, or simply an external hard drive that has one folder with hundreds of movies on it.
 Kodi will figure it out.

-For the purposes of this article, I’m going to assume you’ve already set up your server how you like it.
+For this article, I’m going to assume you’ve already set up your server how you like it.
 The most popular option for home servers is some sort of Windows Network (SMB), so that will be the one we discuss here.

-You’ll also have the option to add files from an external storage device, usually a flash drive or external hard drive.
-Another popular option is via UPnP (Universal Plug and Play).
-There are some inherent security risks with UPnP, so I don’t recommend it if at all possible.
+You’ll also have the option to add files from an external storage device, usually a flash drive or an external hard drive.
+Another popular option is via UPnP (Universal Plug and Play), but there are some inherent security risks with UPnP, so I don’t recommend using that method if it’s avoidable.

 My network devices are named after characters, places, or things in movies.
 In this case, they’re characters from Big Hero 6.
 No judging, please.